GeekyAnts/Messaging-App-Doc/back-end/deploy.md

 The simplest kind of private repository is a web server pointed at a directory full of static files.
 You can use a`file:///`URL in your`:repositories`to deploy that way if the directory is local to the machine on which Leiningen is running.

-#Setting up the Sync-Messaging App Backend
+#Setting up the [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend) Backend

 ## LOCAL SERVER
 1.clone the repo from